SocietyForArtisticResearch/rckeywords/readme.md

 sh build.sh
 ```

 This will also copy the latest RC export JSON (internal_research.json).
 Note that a build will work for 24 hours, because of the timeout on image links.
-On the deployed version this file is updated automatically.
+On the deployed version this json file is updated automatically.

 For an optimized build, you run
 ```bash